gabrinka/practice-workshop/README.md

 # practice-from-courses
-includes all of my coding exercising regarding additional courses I have taken
+includes some of my practice work at Uni or other courses/practice websites